-The reversing valve will enable if the controller receives a 24VAC input on the "O" terminal and the compressor has been operational for a minimum of 5 seconds.
+The reversing valve will enable if the compressor has been operational for a minimum of 5 seconds.

-The default reversing valve position is for heating operation, no 24VAC input on the "O" terminal.
+The default reversing valve position is for heating operation.
 Therefore, in compressor cooling operation 24VAC must be applied to the "O" terminal.

 Random Start Delay